The club provides all equipment necessary for your child to play cricket, including bats, pads, gloves and helmets.

 Club baggy red playing caps are issued to new members of the club upon joining, usually presented on “cap day” prior to the start of each year’s summer season.
 New caps can be purchased for $15 from the club canteen.

 Players are required to provide their own white cricket pants, and proper cricket shoes.
 If playing on turf (from U13/U14 upwards), shoes with spikes are recommended, but not mandatory.

 A note on shoes: While purpose-made cricket shoes may not be as light, colourful or trendy as modern running shoes, they offer significantly more toe protection that your average running shoes.
 The impact of a full-pitched cricket ball on the toes (a.k.a “Toe Crusher”) is significantly reduced if wearing proper cricket shoes that have toe protection, as opposed to runners that have no protection at all.
 We strongly recommend that players not wear ordinary runners while batting.

 It is club policy that only the club baggy red cap or a white/cream, broad-brimmed cricket hat may be worn on the field while playing.
 Baseball caps are not permitted.

-For the 2016/2017 season, Cricket Australia has introduced mandatory helmet rules for juniors.
+In the 2016/2017 season, Cricket Australia introduced mandatory helmet rules for juniors.
 Juniors must now wear helmets at all times while batting and keeping up to the stumps.